Pearls Before Swine by Stephan Pastis for December 19, 2021

 23. 0804242

-James Wolfenstein almost 3 years ago
+James Wolfenstein about 3 years ago

 That’s not the way.
 Write the story of a young girl in Nazareth who is about to be married and all of a sudden turns out pregnant.
 To avoid the scandal, and the groom running away, she says that it was “an angel” who did it.
 However, things go wrong when everyone falls for it, her son starts a tour of delusion preaching a “new religion”, and all the commotion keeps her lover away.
 Let the Vatican promote your book :D It doesn’t have to be good.
 Ask Dan! ;D